-Impact of bacteria-mucin interactions on intestinal health
+Impact of bacteria-mucin interactions at mucosal surfaces

 Focus areas